-This means keeping your weight distributed evenly between arms and chest and to shift your position every once in a while, to avoid concentrated pressure in your lower back and spine.
-There are also e-Bikes you can purchase that have an adjustable upright body positioning.
+This means keeping your weight distributed evenly between arms and chest and shifting your position every once in a while, to avoid concentrated pressure in your lower back and spine.
+There are also e-bikes you can purchase that have an adjustable upright body positioning.

-Easy Fact: Overall, the consensus is that e-Biking does not typically aggravate or worsen most patients’ sciatica.
+Easy Fact: Overall, the consensus is that e-bike riding does not typically aggravate or worsen most patients’ sciatica.

 In fact, many patients have also noted improvements in their range of motion, flexibility and have even felt that their back is stronger after introducing e-Bikes into their lives.